It is good to have your mind full of meditation.

 An example of one simple way to contemplate meditation is to just observe the activities of a cat.
 It seems to me that cats are in meditation more often than they are in curious or playful mode, and even those 2 modes may be forms of their meditation.
 They sleep for about 16-18 hours a day.
 Their purring is still not well understood.

 While there are no exact ways to practice meditation, there are certain processes which have the capacity to awaken and deepen meditative awareness.
 From my childhood meditative musings, I evolved a more formal inquiry into meditation in my college years during the early 1970’s.
-This study continued through medical school, surgical residency, and onward into my ongoing life.
-My experiences with various teachers of yoga and meditation allowed me to understand that all good meditation involves 3 common practices:
+This study continued through medical school, surgical residency training, and onward into my life.
+My experiences with various teachers of yoga and meditation allowed me to understand that all good meditation practice involves 3 common practices:

 1) The Relaxation Response is created when we relax our abdomen and pelvic diaphragm, draw in a deep measured belly breath; allowing the breath to fill the lungs from the bottom to the top of the thorax while expanding the belly and chest in a coordinated sequence.
 Such a physical process creates an induction current in the vagus nerves which then flood the body with parasympathetic nervous system toning.
 This nerve energetic creates calm, and is relaxing.
 Thus, such breathing is called the relaxing breath, or the calming breath, and this helps set the stage for…